 When beginning to understand what people are thinking, there are few places better to start than the brain.
-There are several methods that allow different approaches and insights to detecting changes in brain activity, but none are as direct as EEG (1).
+There are several methods that allow different approaches and insights to detect changes in brain activity, but none are as direct as EEG (1).

 By detecting the changes in electrical activity that occurs in the communication of neurons, the signal collected by EEG essentially reflects a direct translation of neural activity into data (2).

 While EEG is not a brain imaging method with the same high spatial resolution as MRI, the temporal resolution is effectively unparalleled.
 Combine all of this with its relative portability to MRI, PET, etc., and it’s clear why EEG is one of the main methods used in neuroscience and other fields today.